evkx/evkx.github.io/content/models/nissan/ariya/Ariya_63kWh/_index.md

 ## User interface and control

 Nissan Ariya 63kWh has twin screens on a shared frame mounted with brackets on top of the dashboard.
-Behind the steering wheel is a digital instrument cluster, and on the right part, there is a multifunction screen.
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen behind the steering wheel on the left of the frame is 12,3 inches large.
 The touch screen at the right part of the shared frame is 12,3 inches large.

 <figur>